XaverianTeamRobotics/FtcRobotController/docs/opmodes.md

 - The `run()` method would contain the main loop code.
 - The `onStop()` method would contain any cleanup code needed when the OpMode stops.

+## Uplooading OpModes

+To upload OpModes to the robot controller, you need to connect the robot controller to your computer via USB and press the play button in Android Studio.
+This will compile the code and upload it to the robot controller.
+Once the code is uploaded, you can select the OpMode on the Driver Station and run it on the robot.

+> [!NOTE]
+> You will need either a USB-C to USB-C or USB-A to USB-C cable to connect the robot controller to your computer.
+> If you connect the USB-A end to the robot controller, it will not show up in Android Studio.

 # How OpModes Work Internally

 The multithreaded model of OpModes in the provided project allows for concurrent execution of the main